Hunterston Brooch

 Hunterston Brooch Back

-The brooch is in almost perfect condition with only the point of the pin, some of the amber studs and all of their gold caps missing.
-The style and workmanship date to about AD 700.
-It is considered an outstanding piece of design and craftsmanship combining both Celtic and Anglo-Saxon features in a period which artistically was a golden age in the British Isles.
+Despite its excellent condition, the style and workmanship of the Hunterston Brooch date, almost unbelievably, to about AD 700.
+It is considered an outstanding piece of design and craftsmanship, combining both Celtic and Anglo-Saxon features to reflect a historical period which was an artistic golden age in the British Isles.

 Either Scotland or Ireland might claim to be the country of its origin.
-At one time a man with a common Irish name, Malbride (or Malbrigda) owned it and has his name scratched in Norse runes on the back.
+At one time a man with a common Irish name, Malbride (or Malbrigda) has scratched his name in Norse runes on the back.
 He would have belonged to one of the mixed Celtic-Norse communities then settled along the coast beside the Irish sea.

 We shall never know for how long the brooch lay in concealment below Goldenberry Hill.
 Some bones were found nearby creating speculation that the owner may have become a victim after the Battle of Largs in 1263.
 It would have been a person of high status to possess such a fine object.